 CHANGE CONTROLS

-Deals: The “B” (back-office) confirm button in Caminus locks down edits of deals in the system.
-This control is within the Accounting function.
-It is entered into the System after the Accounting department receives the third party confirm which is approved by the Trader.
-Additionally, only Accounting can “VOID Deals” in the System.
+Deals: The “B” (back-office) confirm button in the System locks down edits of deals in the system.
+This control is within the Gas Accounting function.
+It is entered into the System after Gas Accounting receives the third party confirmation, which is approved by the Trader.
+Additionally, only Gas Accounting can “VOID Deals” in the System.

-Price/Volatility Curves: Currently, this data is sent via e-mail to Marketing, which calculates correlations and then has the System Administrator (Information services personnel) upload the information into the System database.
-This will be an automated upload of data received from Enron North America/Enron Wholesale Services.
-Enron North America/Enron Wholesale Services is considered a third party for control purposes.
+Price/Volatility Curves: ETS has entered into confidentiality agreements with a third party provider of Forward Curve information.
+This information is loaded into the System directly from its source.
+In addition, this information is used to calculate correlations and historic volatilities, which are loaded into the System separately.
+The third party provider is independent from ETS activities and is routinely audited in accordance with Enron Corp.’s policy.

-VaR calculations: These calculations are “hard coded into the delivered Caminus Zai*net System.
-Enron has purchased only a Users’ License and does not have access to the programming code.
-Thus, only Caminus can change the VaR calculation formulas in the System.
+VaR calculations: The VaR calculation method used in the System is the commonly used Risk Metrics model for assessing VaR.
+This is embedded in the code of the System and can only be changed by Caminus.

 Appendix A